 Conversely, we typically produce voice at a single pitch to generate a strong signal that will stand out against background noise.
 This is a signal that we modify with vowels and consonants to carry information from one human to the next.
 With a clear tone we can generate sounds that are distinct and carry well, even in a convertible on the highway driving with the top down.

 A stage whisper is meant to sound like a whisper, yet the audience needs to hear the speaker.
 In a stage whisper for a theatre production, the vocal cords are allowed to vibrate a little, so that the sound has the character of white noise, but enough vibrations of the vocal cords for the sound to carry into the audience.
-A stage whisper is really a mixture of air turbulence and some vibration.
+A stage whisper is really a mixture of air turbulence and some harmonic vibration.

 In between a whisper (cords not vibrating, very low signal to noise ratio) and a clear tone (cords completely parallel with all air passing between them, very high signal to noise ratio), we can have some mix of a pure tone and white noise.
 The white noise gives the voice a husky quality.

-So while a whisper is the extreme of turbulent airflow through the larynx, any gap between the vocal cords will add a commensurate degree of turbulence perceived as a huskiness of the voice.
+While a whisper is the extreme of turbulent airflow through the larynx, any gap between the vocal cords will add a commensurate degree of turbulence perceived as a huskiness of the voice.
 We may desire that quality, but if we don’t, it is hoarseness.